-The draft business case will build from the financial impact assessment undertaken last year to develop a draft business case.
-There are no guidelines or requirements for the format or content of a demerger case so the business case will be developed in line with the NSW Government Guidelines for Business Cases.
-This is what the state government uses for most strategic decisions and significant funding allocations for infrastructure, technology, structural and policy change.
-This will ensure that the business case will be suitable for the decision that the Boundary Commission and Minister will be asked to make on the demerger.
+The draft business case that has been prepared builds from the financial impact assessment undertaken in 2021.
+There are no guidelines or requirements for the format or content of a de-amalgamation case, so the business case has been developed in line with the NSW Government Guidelines for Business Cases.
+This is what the NSW Government uses for most strategic decisions and significant funding allocations for infrastructure, technology, structural and policy change.
+This ensures that the business case is suitable for the decision that the Boundary Commission and Minister will be asked to make on the de-amalgamation.

-The 2022 business case will comprise the following parts:
+The 2022 draft business case comprises the following parts:

 - Part 1 The case for change: An outline of the poll and community consultation results.